-The discovery that several nearby neutron stars produce similarly narrowband radio emission to repeating FRBs raises the tantalizing prospect of a shared emission mechanism, albeit one that must operate over a vast range of energy scales.
-For instance, the weakest burst we detected from 1E~1547.0$-$5408 had a fluence of 1.3 Jy ms, while the brightest was 412.3 Jy ms. At the nominal distance of 4.5 kpc \cite{Tiengo2010}, the brightest burst has a corresponding pseudo luminosity of $L_{\nu} = 1.6 \times 10^{23}$\,erg\,s$^{-1}$\,Hz$^{-1}$.
-This is an order of magnitude weaker than the broadband radio bursts detected from 1E~1547.0$-$5408 on 2009 February 3 \cite{Israel2021}, and about five orders of magnitude fainter than the nearest extragalactic repeating FRB \cite{Nimmo2023}.
-Their energetics are comparable to the weakest of the sporadic broadband bursts from SGR~1935$+$2154 \cite{Kirsten2021, Giri2023}, and approximately an order of magnitude higher than its narrowband pulses \cite{Zhu2023}.
-Despite the difference in energy, the distributions of burst durations and bandwidths in Figure 3 are comparable to those of several repeating FRB sources.
-This includes rapid changes in PA swing (Extended Data Figure \ref{fig:rvm}) that have been interpreted as evidence in favor of a magnetospheric origin for FRBs \cite{Luo2020}.
+The similarity in emission bandwidth to bursts from repeating FRB sources could be indicative of a shared emission mechanism that operates over a broad range of energies.
+For instance, the weakest burst we detected from 1E~1547.0$-$5408 had a fluence of 1.3 Jy ms, while the brightest was 412.3 Jy ms, which at the nominal distance of 4.5 kpc \cite{Tiengo2010} correspond to pseudo luminosity range of $L_{\nu} = 5.0 \times 10^{20} $--$1.6 \times 10^{23}$\,erg\,s$^{-1}$\,Hz$^{-1}$.
+This is an order of magnitude weaker than the broadband radio bursts detected from 1E~1547.0$-$5408 on 2009 February 3 \cite{Israel2021}, and about five to eight orders of magnitude less luminous than the nearest extragalactic repeating FRB \cite{Nimmo2023}.
+Their energetics are comparable to the weakest of the sporadic broadband bursts from SGR~1935$+$2154 \cite{Kirsten2021, Giri2023}, and approximately 1--3 orders of magnitude higher than its narrowband pulses \cite{Zhu2023, Wang2024}.